1Getting Started

 - Source - Auto (system selects), Built-in, or External (when connected).

-- Studio Vocal Mode — Enables Apple voice processing: noise reduction and echo cancellation.
+- Studio Vocal Mode - Enables Apple voice processing: noise reduction and echo cancellation.
 Ideal for voice recordings in noisy environments.
+Must be switched off when using a USB audio interface or instrument for multitrack recording.

 Interface